nashville-software-school/bangazon-inc/book-1-orientation/chapters/DATA_STRUCTURES_DICTIONARY.md

     }
 */

-// Create dictionary to represent a few word Dictionary<string, string> excitedWord = new Dictionary<string, string>();
+// Create dictionary to represent a few words Dictionary<string, string> excitedWord = new Dictionary<string, string>();

 // Add each of the 4 bits of data about the word to the Dictionary